Aurora Plastics Corporation: History

 Aurora Plastics Corporation was founded in March 1950 by engineer Joseph E. Giammarino (1916–1992) and businessman Abe Shikes (1908–1986) in Brooklyn, New York (moving to West Hempstead, Long Island in 1954), as a contract manufacturer of injection molded plastics.

 With the hiring in 1952 of salesman John Cuomo (1901–1971), the company began the manufacture of its own line of plastic model kits, efficiently marketed with a skeleton staff.
 The target market were young hobbyists, similar to the kits of the rival companies, Monogram and Revell.
 Aurora profitably targeted a younger demographic than their competitors, creating smaller-sized, less detailed models at a lower price.

 The first kits came in late 1952 and were 1:48 scale aircraft models.
 One was a F9F Panther jet and the other an F90 Lockheed.
 The Aurora logo at this time appeared in narrow white letters and in a semi-circular form across the top of the script; the more recognized Aurora oval did not appear until 1957.
 Boxes were a simply illustrated orange color.
 The slogan under the Aurora logo was "U – Ma – Kit" (You Make It).
 Aurora's market approach was to make kits simple, thus undercutting the competition.
 Along these lines these first two kits appear to have been Hawk kits measured and copied to Aurora's own molds.

-By 1953, six more dies had been made for new airplanes: the Curtiss P-40E Warhawk, Messerschmitt Me-109, North American F-86D, and the Lockheed P-38L Lightning, and a fictitious Russian "Yak-25" (later sold as "Mig-19").
+By 1953, six more dies had been made for new airplanes: the Curtiss P-40E Warhawk, Messerschmitt Bf 109, North American F-86D, and the Lockheed P-38L Lightning, and a fictitious Russian "Yak-25" (later sold as "Mig-19").
 Lastly was the Mitsubishi Zero, called the "Jap Zero" on the box flaps.
 With the first two Hawk copies, this collection was called the "Brooklyn Eight".